-Elon Musk now owns Twitter
+Twitter will form ‘content moderation council’ says Elon Musk

 The Independent’s journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.

-Mr Musk spent $44bn purchasing the social media company after a legal saga
+Writing on Twitter, Mr Musk said: "Twitter will be forming a content moderation council with widely diverse viewpoints.

+"No major content decisions or account reinstatements will happen before that council convenes."

-Elon Musk has finally purchased Twitter to avoid a trial against the social media company, signaling the end of a back-and-forth between the billionaire and the website that has lasted for months.
+Mr Musk was expected to address staff at the company's headquarters in San Francisco late on Friday, after completing his £38 billion takeover of the social media company, signaling the end of a back-and-forth between the billionaire and the website that has lasted for months.

 The deal became official via an SEC filing.
 Twitter says it “became effective” on Thursday.